easybuilders/easybuild/docs/Manipulating_dependencies.rst

 So, for the zlib v1.2.8 dependency included in the example above, the following scenarios are possible:

-* without the use of ``--minimal-toolchains``, EasyBuild will only consider the ``foss/2015b`` toolchain for zlib, even if other zlib easyconfigs using a compatible toolchain are available
+* without the use of ``--minimal-toolchains``, the default behaviour of EasyBuild is to first consider the ``foss/2015b`` toolchain for zlib v1.2.8, if no such easyconfig file is found, it will continue searching using the ``gompi/2015b`` toolchain, and finally the ``GCC/4.9.3`` toolchain
 * if (only) ``--minimal-toolchains`` is enabled, EasyBuild will search for an easyconfig file for zlib v1.2.8 using the ``GCC/4.9.3`` toolchain; if no such easyconfig file is found, it will continue searching using the ``gompi/2015b`` toolchain, and finally the ``foss/2015b`` toolchain